MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

 date: 2019-04-30 00:00:00
 ---

 [Sandspiel](https://sandspiel.club) is a falling sand game I built in late 2018.
 I really enjoyed writing this game, and wanted to put into writing some of my goals, design decisions, and learnings from that process.
-If you're reading this and but you haven't played sandspiel, you should probably [go try it](https://sandspiel.club)!
+If you're reading this but haven't played sandspiel, you should probably [go try it](https://sandspiel.club)!

 ![screenshot of the game](https://raw.githubusercontent.com/MaxBittker/sandspiel/master/Screenshot.png)